Skip to content

 Sex Workers’ Access to Covid-19 Support in the UK

-This survey aims to examine the impact of Covid-19 on the everyday lives of sex workers in the UK.
+This survey examined the impact of Covid-19 on the everyday lives of sex workers in the UK.
 On 22 March 2020, the UK entered its first Covid-19 lockdown.
 Sex workers stopped working and had no income.
 Many women were immediately pushed into destitution, unable to pay their rent or feed themselves and their children.
 Read more.

 Undeserving Victims